 The sources for the 2006 Integrated Report are Hawaii's 2004 §303(d) list, plus readily-available data collected from any State water bodies over the preceding 6 years (State of Hawaii, Department of Health, 2007).
 Per §303(d), impaired waters are listed after review of "all existing and readily available water quality-related data and information' from a broad set of data sources" (State of Hawaii, Department of Health, 2004, p.57).
 However, available data are not comprehensive of all the streams in the State.
 According to the Hawaii Administrative Rules Title 11 Chapter 54 (HAR 11-54) all State waters are subject to monitoring; however, in the most recent list published (from the 2006 list that was published in 2007), only 74 streams statewide had sufficient data for evaluation of whether exceedence of WQS occurred.
-Nuaailua Stream does not appear on the 2006 List of Impaired Waters in Hawaii, Clean Water Act §303(d).
-While some data exist for Nuaailua, there were not sufficient data for decision-making; therefore, no decision was made pertaining to the attainment of WQS or the applicable designated uses.
+Makapipi Stream does not appear on the 2006 List of Impaired Waters in Hawaii, Clean Water Act §303(d).